 Heritage QuestOnline: A comprehensive treasury of American genealogical sources—rich in unique primary sources, local and family histories, and finding aids.
 Accessible from anywhere with your Lee-Whedon Library Card.

-Libby App: Full color, interactive digital magazines.
+Libby App by Overdrive: Full color, interactive digital magazines.
 Choose from over 3,000 magazines including Star, US Weekly, Food Network and HGTV Magazines.
 All you need is your library card number.